 Meet your baby’s next milestone – gagging!
 It might make you a bit anxious, especially if you are a first-time parent.
 Chances are that you will mistake it for choking.
 But gagging and choking in babies is not the same.
 When your little one starts gagging, don’ worry.
 It is a wonderful little step your baby is taking towards his growth and development.
 All babies gag in different ways, for various periods of time and react to it uniquely.
 Your little one may gag while learning to eat solids, especially when you try to wean him off.
 Read on to know more about it!

 When and Why Do Babies Gag?

-Mostly, babies gag right from the start, i.e., when they start feeding.
+Mostly, babies gag right from the time when they start feeding.
 You can expect your baby to gag right from the start.
 It is the time when his mouth will be stimulated for the first time in an unusual manner.
 If the flow of milk from a bottle is too much for him, he might gag as his tongue will push it back outwards.
 It is a standard evolutionary procedure.

-You will also likely notice your baby gagging when turns about 4 to 6 months old when you introduce solid food to your baby.
+You are also likely to notice your baby gagging when he turns about 4 to 6 months old when you introduce solid food to your baby.
 This is much more common in babies who are being weaned off.
 When they eat solid food or try to chew the food, they may gag.
 It is essentially their body preventing them from choking and giving them the opportunity to chew their food better.
 Babies may also tend to gag when they don’t like a particular food.
 So, you will need to try and understand the reason that might be making your little one to gag.